There are around 8 million Twitch streamers.

 On the other hand, if you are more persistent than other people, there is a slight possibility that your advice, comment, or joke will be noticed by the preferred streamer.

-Nevertheless, whatever you choose we wish you good luck, but we suggest you focus on other streamers and other channels with fewer viewers.
+Nevertheless, whatever you choose I wish you good luck, but I suggest you focus on other streamers and other channels with fewer viewers.

 Find streamers with potential, but without a large number of viewers

 Many streamers create great content, but unfortunately, they have a small number of viewers or followers.